Student Research Grants Competition Information

 Will I receive funding to cover all my expenses?

 Awards are granted in $600 or $1,500 amounts depending on the number of qualifying expenses listed in the application.
 These award levels cannot be adjusted and any expenditures above the award level will not be covered.
-Students should pursue funding from other sources before applying for a Student Research Travel Grant and may be rejected if they do not have any other funding.
+Students should pursue funding from other sources before applying for a Student Research Travel Grant.

 Does the UW–Madison travel policy apply to SRGC award recipients?